ooples/pine_script_docs/source/concepts/Plots.rst

 ``offset``
    This allows shifting the plot in the past/future using a negative/positive offset in bars.
+   The value cannot change during the script's execution.

 ``join``
    This only affect styles `plot.style_circles <https://www.tradingview.com/pine-script-reference/v5/#var_plot{dot}style_circles>`__ or